AxelD2005/AxelD2005.github.io/index.md

     code multiple times, I learned how to build functions and familiarized myself with using if-statements in C++.

+    I will include images below that instructors wanted us to use to build this program!

     ![Sign Ash](sign_ash_copy.jpg)

     ![Sign Beech](sign_beech_copy.jpg)